Social Icons

 Directed by Jon Favreau

-I did not enjoy Iron Man 2 as well as I did the first part and felt the movie did not add enough to the continuity of the Marvel Cinematic Universe and could be missed.
-The movie is the third installment in the Marvel Cinematic Universe and the plans for a second movie was in the works after the financial takings of the first movie in 2008.
+I didn’t enjoy Iron Man 2 as much as I did the first one, and I felt the movie didn’t add enough to the continuity of the Marvel Cinematic Universe.
+It’s the kind of film that could be missed without losing much.
+The movie is the third installment in the Marvel Cinematic Universe, and plans for a sequel were already in the works after the financial success of the first movie in 2008.

-The movie to me is more like an introduction to the strength and depth of S.H.E.I.L.D and many of its members.
-Then the movie also worked hard to portray Tony as needing redemption.
-Since Tony learned he was dying he became unhinged.
-The movie then tried to make us see what past unhinged Tony was with the partying and the drinking before he came into the inheritance of Stark Industries.
+To me, the movie feels more like an introduction to the strength and depth of S.H.I.E.L.D. and many of its members.
+It also works hard to portray Tony as needing redemption.
+After learning he’s dying, Tony becomes unhinged.
+The movie tries to show us what a past, unhinged Tony was like—partying, drinking, and living recklessly before inheriting Stark Industries.

-In this movie, Terrence Howard was replaced by Don Cheadle in the role of Rhodes (War Hammer) and Jon Favreau returned to direct.
-The movie had so much CGI effects it was amazing.
-The battles between the suits is something you have to see to get a full appreciation of.
-The movie got an Academy Award Nomination for the visual effects.
+In this movie, Terrence Howard was replaced by Don Cheadle (a very noticeable change, which was financially motivated) in the role of Rhodes (War Machine), and Jon Favreau returned to direct.
+The film is packed with incredible CGI effects, and the battles between the suits are something you have to see to fully appreciate.
+It even earned an Academy Award nomination for Visual Effects.

-The movie follows how Tony Stark (Robert Downey Jr.) reacted to the thought of his impending death.
-As it is revealed that the reactor in his chest, which keeps him alive and powers the suit is poisoning him.
-He takes this as a new lease to live his life carelessly, having parties and just showcasing what the suit can do.
+The movie follows Tony Stark (Robert Downey Jr.) as he reacts to the news of his impending death.
+It’s revealed that the reactor in his chest, which keeps him alive and powers his suit, is poisoning him.
+Tony takes this as a license to live carelessly, throwing parties and showing off what the suit can do.
+He even promotes Pepper Potts (Gwyneth Paltrow) to CEO of Stark Industries so he can live freely.

-This movie serves as the introduction of Black Widow (Scarlett Johansson) who was working undercover as Tony’s new Personal Assistant.
+Meanwhile, we’re introduced to Ivan Vanko, a man building a reactor similar to Tony’s.
+This movie also serves as the introduction of Black Widow (Scarlett Johansson), who is working undercover as Tony’s new personal assistant.

-Ivan builds his own suit which has electrical whips and attacks Tony during a Grand Prix event.
-Tony who had now revealed himself to the world as Iron Man was able to defeat Ivan when he dawned the suit.
-Ivan saw this battle as a win for himself as he wanted to show the world that Iron Man is not invincible.
+Ivan builds his own suit equipped with electrical whips and attacks Tony during a Grand Prix event.
+Tony, who has already revealed himself to the world as Iron Man, defeats Ivan after suiting up.
+However, Ivan sees the battle as a win because he wanted to prove to the world that Iron Man isn’t invincible.

-Tony’s rival helped Ivan escape and together they built more suits all in the aim of bringing down Tony.
+Tony’s rival helps Ivan escape, and together they build more suits with the goal of taking Tony down.

-The movie was also a financial success and it was just the needed pathway that opened up more possibilities of what the Marvel Cinematic Universe could become.
+The movie was a financial success and served as a stepping stone that opened up more possibilities for what the Marvel Cinematic Universe could become.

 The Laundromat (2019)